pinnnacl/H2N-DEV-interview/README.md

 2. **Logging of Unexpected Fields:**
    - If any unexpected fields are found, they are now logged properly in the process.log file.

+---

-### 3. Made additional changes to the  "Check for unexpected fields"
+### 4. Made additional changes to the  "Check for unexpected fields"

 **Key Changes Made:**
 1. **Added Unexpected Fields Check:**
    - modified the unexpected fields check to consider any child elements of the root that do not match the expected fields.
 2. **Logging of Unexpected Fields:**
    - If any unexpected fields are found, they are now logged properly in the process.log

+---

+### 5. Challenge:  Handle both single-order and multi-order XML files

+Modified the code with the help of chatGPT to handle both single-order and multi-order XML files.